Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 “We want our £40.”

-“Here you go,” said Billy, handing over the forged note, “Straight from Mr MacLeod himself.”
+“Here you go,” said Billy, slapping down the forged note, “Straight from Mr MacLeod himself.”

-“You…you actually went out to Mr MacLeod’s place?” he asked, shocked.
+“You…you actually went out to Mr MacLeod’s place?” asked the chargehand, shocked.

 “Yeah.
 Big dog,” said Gordon.